hxtree/galaxyops/packages/README.md

 ---

+> **Note** Projects within this folder should contain the business logic.
+Each
+> project MUST be independent of any other project.
+Deleting or adding a project
+> SHOULD only involve changing `rush.json` and the actual project folder.

+---

 > **Warning** As to prevent interservice dependencies, packages within this
 > folder MUST not contain any interconnected platform constructs that are used
 > as the fundamental bases to make multiple applications work.
 Instead, those
 > should be placed in elsewhere.

+---